lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 > that happens online.

 This is different from a product requirements statement.
-It describes the customer's *need*, not your *solution* — preserving creative space for ideation.
+It describes the customer's *need*, not your *solution*, preserving creative space for ideation.

 **Reference Prompt:**
 ```